GET A FREE, NO-RISK QUOTE

 Spot Factoring

-Spot Factoring (aka Single Invoice Factoring) only differs from typical invoice factoring in that a business is factoring on a one-time-only basis, rather than establishing a long-term relationship with a factoring company.
+Spot Factoring (aka Single Invoice Factoring) differs from typical invoice factoring in that a business is factoring on a one-time-only basis.
+It does not need to establish a long-term relationship with a factoring company.

-Factoring fees might be higher when spot factoring, but not necessarily, since factoring rates are determined based on the credit rating of the customer being invoiced.
+Factoring fees might be higher when spot factoring, but not necessarily.
+Factoring rates are typically impacted by the credit rating of the customer being invoiced.

 Read more about spot factoring, or small invoice factoring.